juanchovelezpro/juanchovelezpro/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 🎓 &nbsp;I'm a Telematic Engineer.\
-💻 &nbsp;I like DevOps, cloud computing and mobile development,.\
+💻 &nbsp;I like DevOps, cloud computing and mobile development.\
 💡 &nbsp;I love to learn new technologies and develop software solutions.\
 👦 &nbsp;I'm creative, flexible, adaptable and so passionate about technology.\
 👥 &nbsp;I like teamworking to learn from my teammates and share my knowledge with them.